Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Unifying context-costs

 \section{Unifying context-costs}

-Each game $\Gamma_c$ is formulated according in a particular context $c\in\mathcal{C}$ as $\mu_c(x,y)=x^\top\payoff_c y=q_x-q_y$ for strategies $x,y\in\Delta^{K-1}$.
-The identified matrix $\payoff_c$ encodes the differences in cost $q$ associated with the phenotypes $\{\phi^c_i\}_{i=1}^{K_c}$, which act as coordinates for both strategies $x,y$ and $\payoff$.
-Advancing the EGT framework toward include replicator dynamics and Reinforcement requires a cost/outcome function $\gpayoff(x,y)$ across all possible observed states, including the case where $x$ and $y$ are elements of different contexts.
-For this development, a general payoff function $\gpayoff$ can be constructed to compare strategies (or breath phenotypes) from different contexts.
+Each game $\Gamma_c$ is formulated according in a particular context $c\in\mathcal{C}$ as $\mu_c(x,y)=x^\top\mathbf{P}_c y=q_x-q_y$ for strategies $x,y\in\Delta^{K-1}$.
+The identified matrix $\mathbf{P}_c$ encodes the differences in cost $q$ associated with the breath types $\{\phi^c_i\}_{i=1}^{K_c}$, which act as coordinates for both strategies $x,y$ and $\mathbf{P}$.
+Advancing the GT-framework toward include replicator dynamics and Reinforcement Learning requires a cost/outcome function $\mathfrak{u}(x,y)$ across all possible observed states, including the case where $x$ and $y$ are elements of different contexts.
+For this development, a general payoff function $\mathfrak{u}$ can be constructed to compare strategies (or individual breath types) from different contexts.
 However, the bilinear and affine nature of game payoffs prevents a direct generalization compatible with each $\mu_c$.
-The no information is known about each context's phenotype costs reference values, because only cost differences are inferred but the reference values should be uniform across all contexts.
-Linearity in each argument of the payoff process is still desirable to retain additivity so that strategy comparisons can be determined from phenotype comparisons.
+The no information is known about each context's breath-type costs reference values, because only cost differences are inferred but the reference values should be uniform across all contexts.
+Linearity in each argument of the payoff process is still desirable to retain additivity so that strategy comparisons can be determined from breath type comparisons.

-One formulation of $\gpayoff$, which omits bilinearity while retaining the skew symmetry of $ \mu$, is to compare phenotypes by the difference in relative quality within their respective games.
-For example, if $\phi^c_i$ and $\phi^{c'}_j$ are phenotypes associated with different contexts ($c$ and $c'$, respectively), they might be compared by differences in regret, or differences relative to the least cost phenotype:
+One formulation of $\mathfrak{u}$, which omits bilinearity while retaining the skew symmetry of $ \mu$, is to compare breath type by the difference in relative quality within their respective games.
+For example, if $\phi^c_i$ and $\phi^{c'}_j$ are breath type associated with different contexts ($c$ and $c'$, respectively), they might be compared by differences in regret, or differences relative to the least cost breath type: